ontoportal/documentation/docs/_steps/initial_installation.md

 When you press the Start button at the top of the displayed window, a console window should open that shows the virtual environment's command environment.

+At first you will see the virtual environment's log messages scrolling down the screen, then a login prompt.

+Even if you do not try to log in at that point, the bootup sequence continues, and the {{site.opva}} software also starts running.
-During this bootup sequence, the {{site.opva}} software also starts running, and you will see the output associated with startup of the Appliance.
+You will see the output associated with startup of the Appliance.
 Some details may differ if you are running a different Appliance version.

 <figure>